 - Resco Mobile CRM does support Blackberry powered by Android

-The exception to the rule: Devices that have unlicensed Android or do not support Google maps (happens in China) are only able to run a different version of our app (a one that does not include maps and is available upon request).
+The exception to the rule: Devices that have unlicensed Android or do not support Google maps (happens in China).

 Camera autofocus is needed for barcode and QR code scanning.
 So bear this in mind in case you want to utilize this feature.

-GPS location system for tracking of activities, updating addresses, navigating, etc. You need for the device to have a GPS module in case you want to utilize the maps.
-We have implemented a fix for devices that don’t have embedded GPS (such as iPad 2) – it gets the coordinates via WI-Fi.
-But this will always be less accurate and much slower than actual GPS.
+GPS location system for tracking activities, updating addresses, navigating, location tracking, etc. You need the device to have a GPS module in case you want to utilize these features.
+If a device does not have a GPS module (e.g. iPads without Sim card) – it gets the coordinates via WI-Fi.
+But this will always be less accurate and much slower than devices with actual GPS modules.